-Today, as we worship and celebrate the Holy Eucharist, let us thank God the Father for His Son and His sacrifice, for the gift of His Word, and let our true identity reflect who we truly are, who we truly love, and what we truly believe.
-Only the Holy Spirit can help us to be who we say we are, to show the world Jesus in our hearts-reflecting the image of God through our love and belief in Jesus Christ-and His true identity.
+Today, as we worship and celebrate the Holy Eucharist, on this Father's Day - let us thank God the Father, for the gift of His Son and His sacrifice, for the gift of His Word, and let our real identity reflect who we truly are, who we truly love, and what we truly believe.
+Only the Holy Spirit can help us to be who we say we are, and to show the world that we have Jesus in our hearts-reflecting the image of God the Father - through our love and belief in Jesus Christ.